jiahangli7/atomic-crack-simulation-tool/README.md

 atom2fix.py for fixing some atoms during crack process under molecular statics

-concar2dump.py for converting configuration at a specific certain KI to a peridic model which is helpful for DFT calculation.
+concar2periodic.py for converting configuration at a specific certain KI to a periodic model which is helpful for DFT calculation.